 “Don’t call me Naomi,” she responded.
 “Instead, call me Mara, for the Almighty has made life very bitter for me.
 I went away full, but the Lord has brought me home empty.
 Why call me Naomi when the Lord has caused me to suffer and the Almighty has sent such tragedy upon me?” – Ruth 1:20-21

 Naomi left Bethlehem during the time of a severe famine but she described herself has “full” at that time.
 Her physical needs were suffering but she had her family and, therefore, joy.
-She returned to Bethlehem with her physical needs met and the blessing of a loyal and virtuous daughter-in-law, but she could not see beyond her pain to rejoice in what God had blessed her with.
+She returned to Bethlehem with her physical needs met and the blessing of a loyal and virtuous daughter-in-law but she could not see beyond her pain to rejoice in what God had blessed her with.
 She only saw what she was without.

-How often does our praise turn into pity when tragedy strikes?
 We struggle to understand why the same God who has blessed us so generously could allow heartache and pain to come into our lives.
 We live in an imperfect world where death and disease are a reality, yet we blame God for not intervening and saving us from the worst pain we have ever felt.